The Blueprint 2: The Gift & The Curse: Blueprint 2.1

 Blueprint 2.1 is a reissue by rapper Jay-Z, created from a re-cut version of The Blueprint 2: The Gift & The Curse.
 It was certified gold by the RIAA.
-One single was released from the album, "La-La-La".
+The album was released on the 8th of April 2003.
+One single was released from the album, "La-La-La", on the 29th.
+It contains half the tracks of the original, alongside 5 bonus tracks, including the aforementioned "La-La-La", the new track "Stop", a remix of Punjabi MC's "Beware of the Boys", and two more Blueprint 2 tracks, the title track and "Bitches & Sisters", which is also a bonus track on the original album.